MaxKiv/nix/README.md

 ## TODO

+[ ] direnv?

+[ ] setup SOPS
+    [ ] setup proper ssh (default key)
+    [ ] setup proper passwd
+    [ ] setup git gnupg signing

+[ ] Hyprland

-[ ] Change nvim symlinks to relative path
+[ ] WSl setup

-[ ] flakify the dotfiles repo?
+[ ] live boot usb setup

-[ ] Expand nixos modules
+[ ] server setup

-[ ] Expand home manager modules
+[ ] setup impermanence? god help me

-[ ] Separate nixos and home-manager flake outputs, so that a user change doesnt require a new system
+[ ] Separate nixos and home-manager flake outputs, so that a user change doesnt require a new system? how?

 ## Information

 - How do I currently manage dotfiles?
 Before this adventure I was managing my dotfiles as a bare git repository deployed to `$HOME`.
-This works very well.
+This works very well, but is a bit tedious to sync to new machines.

-I want to keep my dotfiles in their original configuration language, because I'm forced to use windows sometimes.
+I want to keep some of my dotfiles in their original configuration language, because I'm forced to use windows sometimes.
 I also want to be able to edit my neovim configuration without having to rebuild my system.